 3.1 The Rough Cut

-Once we have edited the DVD Production to draft stage we invite you into the edit suite to view the work and provide feedback.
+Once we have edited the video production to draft stage we invite you into the edit suite to view the work and provide feedback.
 At this stage the Production is in a form close to completion, minus effects, titles and colour grading.

 3.2 Fine Cut